Colton Point State Park

 On the west rim of Pine Creek Gorge, the Pennsylvania Grand Canyon, the 368-acre Colton Point State Park resonates with the rustic charm of the Civilian Conservation Corps era of the 1930s.
 The rugged overlooks offer great views of the canyon.
 On the other side of the canyon is Leonard Harrison State Park.

-Picnicking: About 100 picnic tables are available for year-round use.
-There are also five, reservable pavilions throughout the park.
+Picnicking: Picnic tables are available for year-round use.
+There are also five reservable pavilions throughout the park.
 Three of the pavilions have fireplaces.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.

 Use extreme caution with firearms at all times.
 Other visitors use the park during hunting seasons.
 Firearms and archery equipment used for hunting may be uncased and ready for use only in authorized hunting areas during hunting seasons.
 In areas not open to hunting or during non-hunting seasons, firearms and archery equipment shall be kept in the owner’s vehicle or enclosed trailer.
 Exceptions include: law enforcement officers and individuals with a valid Pennsylvania License to Carry Firearms are authorized to carry a firearm concealed on their person while they are within a state park.

 Complete information on hunting rules and regulations in Pennsylvania is available from the Pennsylvania Game Commission Web site.

 Caution!
 Hikers on the Turkey Path Trail should be in good physical condition, wear sturdy boots, and use caution due to slippery/wet conditions and steep trail sections.